Back to California

 Who It Names or Affects

-• Regional and intercity rail operators
+• Regional rail operators within intercity rail corridors.

-• Joint powers boards managing state-funded intercity rail services
+• Joint powers boards managing state-funded intercity rail services.

 Terms To Know